-Concussion - child - dischargeMild brain injury - child - discharge; Brain injury - mild - discharge; Mild traumatic brain injury - child - discharge; Closed head injury - child - discharge
+Concussion in children - dischargeMild brain injury in children - discharge; Brain injury in children - discharge; Mild traumatic brain injury in children - discharge; Closed head injury in children - discharge; TBI in children - discharge

-Your child was treated for a concussion, a mild brain injury that can result when the head hits an object, or a moving object strikes the head.
+Your child was treated for a concussion .
+This is a mild brain injury that can result when the head hits an object or a moving object strikes the head.
 It can affect how your child's brain works for a while.
-It may also have made your child lose consciousness for a while.
+It may also have made your child lose consciousness for a short time.
 Your child may have a bad headache.

 What to Expect at Home

-Healing or recovering from a concussion takes time.
-It may take days to weeks, or even months.
+Healing from a concussion takes days to weeks or even months.
 Your child's condition will slowly improve.

 When Your Child First Goes Home